strider-/rails-docker/README.md

 # Creating a Rails Dev Environment w/ Docker

-When using this setup, new projects will be based on the ruby:latest docker image.
+When using this setup, new projects will be based on the ruby:latest docker image, and the most recent version of rails 6.

 Run the following commands one time from the root folder in order to get a new project going: